Frequently Asked Questions

 For more detailed information, please see our flasking process page.

-How long does the flasking process take?
+How long does orchid flasking take?

-How do I harvest dry seeds?
+How do I harvest dry orchid seeds?

 What happens if my seeds don’t germinate?